Business Plan Preparation Guide

 Who are your target customers?
 Are you targeting a certain demographic?
 If you are; why this particular group of people?

 What are you bringing to the table?
 Is there a demand for what you're offering?
 Make sure you detail the quality of your products or services, construction methods, raw materials used and your supply chain, if applicable.
-If you can provide market research data to demonstrate demand for what you offer, be sure to include this as it increases your credibility.
+If you can provide market research data that demonstrates the demand for your offer, be sure to include this as it increases your credibility.

 How much will you charge for your products or services?
 What are your overheads?
 What prices and margins are sustainable for covering costs and producing a profit?